Roam Responsibly: Wildfire Recovery & Prevention

 After a wildfire, there are multiple actions the county takes to ensure the recovery and health of both the community and affected lands.
 With the help of Grand County organizations and stewardship partners such as the U.S. Forest Service, Colorado Parks & Wildlife, Headwaters Trail Alliance, and Grand Foundation, Grand County is able to provide the necessary resources to build back, restore trails, and more.

 After wildfire containment, there are three phases of post-fire recovery taken by the U.S. Forest Service and Burned Area Emergency Response (BAER) teams.

 - Fire Suppression Repair: The first phase of fire recovery includes repairing damages and minimizing soil erosion and impacts from fire suppression activities.
 Actions include reparations of fire lines, roads, trails, and safety zones used during fire suppression initiatives.

 - Emergency Stabilization-Burned Area Emergency Response: A BAER team assesses watersheds and identifies threats to human life, property and critical natural or cultural resources on national forest lands.
-Immediate action is taken to stabilize these threats and can include installation of barriers to protect recovering areas, installation of warning signs, replacement of safety related facilities, removal of safety hazards, and prevention of loss of habitat for endangered species.
+Immediate action is taken to stabilize these threats and can include the installation of barriers to protect recovering areas, installation of warning signs, replacement of safety-related facilities, removal of safety hazards, and prevention of loss of habitat for endangered species.